Redouan El Hankouri: Club career

 El Hankouri made his professional debut for Excelsior in a 2–0 Eredivisie win over NAC Breda on 25 August 2018.
+He moved to Excelsior Maassluis in March 2022 after an injury-plagued spell in Kralingen.

+He joined Westlandia in summer 2026 after a season at Zwaluwen.

 International career

 Born in the Netherlands, El Hankouri is of Moroccan descent.
 He debuted for the Morocco U20s in a 1–0 friendly win over the DR Congo U20s in October 2018.

 Personal life

 El Hankouri is the younger brother of the Moroccan footballer Mohamed El Hankouri.